New to Practicing Yoga? Here’s Everything You Need to Get Started

 BetterMe Adjustable Weight Bands

-These 1-lb weight bands are a perfect starter set.
-They come in several cute colors, so you’ll be sure to find a pair that appeals.
+These one-pound weight bands are a perfect starter set and come in several cute colors, so you’ll be sure to find a pair that appeals.
 I love that they’re adjustable and not so wide that they feel uncomfortable on your wrists or ankles.

 Apparel for Your Practice